Gay/LGBT History Month – October 6th: Matthew Shepard, The NAMES Project/AIDS Quilt, and The Castro Sweep – Video

 Before the night was through, the police had shut down an entire city neighborhood and arrested 53 people and injured 10..

 Read all about The Castro Sweep from participant and fellow LGBT historian Gerard Koskovich by CLICKING HERE.

 1997: Annie Proulx’s short story Brokeback Mountain is published in this week’s issue of The New Yorker.
 The story, later turned into a hit movie depicts the complex romantic and sexual relationship between two men in the American West from 1963 to 1981.

 Brokeback Mountain ranks 12th among the highest-grossing romance films of all time.

-1998: On this night in 1998 Matthew Shepard was tragically attacked, pistol whipped, tied to a fence and left to die by Aaron McKinney and Russell Henderson.
+1998: On this night in 1998 Matthew Shepard was brutally attacked, pistol whipped, tied to a fence and left to die by Aaron McKinney and Russell Henderson.
+It was reported that Shepard was beaten so brutally that his face was completely covered in blood, except where it had been partially washed clean by his tears.
 Shepard, who was still alive but in a coma, was discovered 18 hour later on the morning of October 7th.
 Matthew passed away a few days later on October 12, 1998.

 For details on the Matthew Shepard story as a whole please visit here.